burninggarden/pirc/README.md

 });
 `````

-In addition to specifying the port in the options object, you can also pass it to `server.listen()` directly:
+In addition to specifying the port in the options object, you can also just pass it to `server.listen()` directly:
 `````js
 server.listen(1234);
 `````